 Building a Career

 Some of the most common careers for students who graduate from online education degree programs and meet all other state requirements for teacher certification are kindergarten and elementary school teachers, middle school teachers, and high school teachers at public schools.
 It is highly recommended you research how to obtain a teaching certification or licensure in combination with a degree because not all degree programs lead to licensure or certification.
 With additional training and certification, some may become special education teachers.
 K-12 private school teachers may not be required to be certified, but typically must have a minimum of a bachelor’s degree in education or a closely related area to qualify for teaching positions.
 Other potential careers might include childcare workers, preschool teachers, teacher assistants, and substitute teachers.

-The median yearly salary for teachers was $50,120 for kindergarten teachers, $53,400 for elementary school teachers, $53,430 for middle school teachers, and $55,050 for high school teachers, as of May 2012, according to the U.S. Bureau of Labor Statistics (BLS).
+The median yearly salary for teachers was $50,120 for kindergarten teachers, $53,400 for elementary school teachers, $53,430 for middle school teachers, and $55,050 for high school teachers, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment is not guaranteed for graduates of education programs, and graduates should be aware that budget deficits in state and local governments in an uncertain economy can lead to layoffs.
 Teacher salaries vary based on their school district’s budget, the teacher’s level of experience and educational attainment, the size of their district, and other factors.

 The slowest employment growth is expected for teachers of high school grades because high school enrollment growth is projected to be slower than other grades, the BLS explained.
 Better job prospects are available for teachers who are prepared to serve in difficult-to-fill positions in math, science, English as a second language, and special education.
 Special education teachers earned a median yearly salary of $55,060, the BLS noted.